 Annual General Meetings (AGM)

-Each year, the group should hold an Annual General Meeting in the Spring Term.
+Each year, the group should hold an Annual General Meeting in the Summer Term.
 There must be at least 2 weeks’ notice of this meeting and there must be 25% of the group’s membership, or 20 members in attendance (whichever is smaller).
 At this meeting the following should take place:

 Each committee member will deliver an outgoing report of the year